macosten/castle-escape/README.md

 ## Future Challenges/Worries:

 * Speed. cc65 isn't terrible, but it's not always the most performant.
 Some functions may be more performant if I compile them in an alternate compiler, or if I manually optimize them.
-While I've gotten
 * Music.
 I have to learn Famitracker, and probably also come up with appropriate music myself.

 ## Thanks to...